seanmull/vimwiki/index.md

 ## In work

-- [X] 15 of typing
+- [ ] 15 of typing
-- [X] Get further clarification on the info paul wanted, he showed a couple columns how do they make up what he is asking for.
-- [ ] Work on the logic for adding the params for crowdedhouse
-- [X] Ask brad or sarmad about how to check if event queue is working
 - [ ] Remember to update the production biggie-smalls with ingestion
+- [ ] Gather info to talk to Lauren from shipping
+- [ ] Test out some better tools to navigate kubernetes.
+Lens
+- [ ] Talk to Mary today regarding taking 40K out of mechanics
 - [ ] [List of stuff to move](List of stuff to move)
 - [ ] [Anniversary ideas](Anniversary ideas)
+- [ ] Gather info on talking to EDD regarding getting access to account
-- [ ] Test out some better tools to navigate kubernetes.
-Lens
+- [ ] Figure out how to change formatting.
-- [ ] Change spacing from 2 to 4
+- [ ] Talk to Paul when he gets back.
+7-5:30 for two days btw Oct 27

  ## Useful references
 - [Snippets](Snippets)